Oszilloraptor/php-query/README.md

 You could also store the query on a variable and then call it for different repositories, or use it as a configurable getter.

-_(For your convenience you can also pass an array; it will be converted into an ArrayRepository automatically)_
+_(For your convenience you can also just pass an array; it will be converted into an `ArrayRepository` automatically)_

 ## Installation